KordonBleu/enslavism/readme.md

 clientCo.on('datachannel', dc => {
 	console.log('new dataChannel', dc);

-	dc.addEventListener('open', ev => { // triggered once the datachannel is open
+	dc.on('open', ev => { // triggered once the datachannel is open
 		console.log('data channel open', ev);
 		dc.send('hallo welt');
 	});
-	dc.addEventListener('message', msg => { // triggered when receiving a message from a client
+	dc.on('message', msg => { // triggered when receiving a message from a client
 		console.log(msg);
 	});
 });